Critical Marine Navigational Tools & Their Functions Explained

 They can be extremely useful for cross-bearing and are actually one of my favorite position-fixing tools before the age of electronics.

-22. Daylight Signalling Lamp
+22. Daylight Signaling Lamp

 An old shipmaster using the Daylight Signaling Lamp or Aldis Lamp.